|The Good News According to Luke|

 It is also used as “to know” or “to understand,” and can be just a mental knowing or a knowing through experience, if the emphasis is on experience, it might even be translated “experience.”
 This is similar to the way we use it in English when we say, “I see what you mean,” or “I am going to see for myself,” which often means experience it myself (cp.
 Ps.
 16:10; 27:13; 34:13; 60:5; 71:20; 89:48 (Heb.
 11:5); Ps.
 90:15; Jer.
 5:12; 20:12; Lam.
 3:1).
 [For more information on the idiomatic uses of “see,” see commentary on John 1:18 and Romans 8:29, “foreknew”].

-“because the Mighty One has done great things for me…” Almost 1000 years earlier, King David had noted the same thing, that God has done great things (Ps.
-71:19).
+“because the Mighty One has done great things for me…” Almost 1000 years earlier, King David had noted the same thing, that God had done great things (Ps.
+71:19), and here Mary rejoices that God has done great things for her (Luke 1:49).

 “holy is his name.”
 The Psalmist says, “holy and awesome is his name” (Ps.
 111:9).(top)